Conference Speakers 2018

 From scientific photography to communication design, book publishing to school outreach, Matt has a unique and wide ranging role as the science communicator for Biological Sciences at the University of Canterbury.
 He teaches and supports students and staff to effectively communicate their ideas to their selected audience(s) across a range of media from image to text, presentation to poster.

 Kate Hannah has a Master of Arts (2004) from Waikato University in 19th Century American Literary Culture.
 Her principal research area is the historiography of the history of science, with a focus on the cultures and subcultures of science, gender in science history, and narrative and complexity.
-She holds dual roles at Te Pūnaha Matatini, a New Zealand Centre of Research Excellence for complex systems and networks – executive manager and associate investigator; she is a research fellow in the Department of Physics at the University of Auckland, course convener of Science Scholars 101, and a Te Pūnaha Matatini-funded PhD candidate in the Science and Society Group at Victoria University Wellington, investigating novel hybrid methodologies for the historiography of science.
+She holds dual roles at Te Pūnaha Matatini, a Centre of Research Excellence for complex systems and networks – executive manager and associate investigator; she is a research fellow in the Department of Physics at the University of Auckland, course convener of Science Scholars 101, and a Te Pūnaha Matatini-funded PhD candidate in the Science and Society Group at Victoria University Wellington, investigating novel hybrid methodologies for the historiography of science.
 Basically, she’s a historian in a Physics department.

 Merryn started out as a marine scientist, but she soon realised that talking to people about her science could do a lot more for conservation than her project would.
 She moved to science communication and has stayed there ever since.
 Merryn has slimed presidents, made children laugh and created programs and events to change ideas, inspire interest in science and to support pursuit of science careers.